-Designed in collaboration with LJB AS it is an addition to an existing project designed by the same office along the National Tourist route Aurlandsfjellet from Aurland to Lærdal in the western part of Norway.
+Designed for LJB AS it is an addition to an existing project designed by the same office along the National Tourist route Aurlandsfjellet from Aurland to Lærdal in the western part of Norway.
 The route climbs 1.000 meters above sea level and it is open only from June to September due to the extreme weather conditions of the winter months.

 The den was added to an existing concrete path, Vedahaugane, to host an installation from the American artist Mark Dion, an artificial bear that lies on a pile of objects collected from many places around the world.